Accelerated Affine-Invariant Convergence Rates of the Frank-Wolfe Algorithm with Open-Loop Step-Sizes: Strong -growth and (relaxed) gaps -growth

-We next discuss the convergence of Algorithm~\ref{alg:fw} with open-loop steps when the strong $(M,0)$-growth and the gaps $(m,r)$-growth properties hold.
+We next discuss the convergence of open-loop \fw{} when the strong $(M,0)$-growth and the gaps $(m,r)$-growth properties hold.
 Although the combination of these two properties implies weak $(M/m,r)$-growth and hence is covered by Theorem~\ref{thm:rate-weak}, we discuss this case separately for two reasons.
 First, Theorem~\ref{thm:rate-gaps} below gives a stronger convergence result than Theorem~\ref{thm:rate-weak}.
-Second, Theorem~\ref{thm:rate-gaps-relaxed}, which is an immediate consequence of the proof of Theorem~\ref{thm:rate-gaps} will show accelerated convergence in cases that are not covered by Theorem~\ref{thm:rate_strong} or Theorem~\ref{thm:rate-weak}.
+Second, Theorem~\ref{thm:rate-gaps-relaxed} shows accelerated convergence when strong $(M,0)$-growth and the relaxed gaps $(m,r)$-growth properties hold.
+This latter case is not not covered by Theorem~\ref{thm:rate_strong} or Theorem~\ref{thm:rate-weak}.
+As we detail in Section~\ref{sec.suff_gaps_m_r} below, the results in this section extend those in \cite{wirth2023acceleration} to a broader selection of open-loop step-sizes and under a more general context when $\cC$ is a polytope.